 Over time, your heart muscle weakens under the strain, which in turn can affect your blood flow.
 You could be more susceptible to suffering a heart attack or stroke.

 The parameters for what’s considered high blood pressure changed in 2017.
 Currently, an elevated blood pressure reading is above 120/80 mmHg.
-Dr. Albert may officially diagnose you with high blood pressure if your reading is 130/80 mmHg or higher.
+We may officially diagnose you with high blood pressure if your reading is 130/80 mmHg or higher.

-If your blood pressure is high, Dr. Albert may also check your cholesterol through a blood draw because the two conditions are often linked.
+If your blood pressure is high, your cholesterol and kidneys will be checked through a blood draw because these two conditions are often linked.
 A total cholesterol level above 200 mg/dL is considered high.
 This further increases your risk of hardened arteries and heart disease.